Baseball Hitting Drills for Power

 The final drill in this set of baseball hitting drills for power, is the K-Posture Drill.
 For this drill you will need a bat, tee, ball, and a slant board.
 The k-posture drill will drive muscle memory of what a great launch position should feel like.
 This drill integrates full turns, timing, and lower body coils- basically everything we have worked on throughout this article.

 To start this drill, have the slant board on a steeper angle –around 45 degrees– to have the hitter feel the proper load position.
 See how the body creates this ‘k’ position.
 The back leg should be at the top of the board, and the load in this swing should be exerted into the back leg.

 This baseball hitting drill produces an absurd amount of power because it’s working a large load into the back leg and then forcing the hitter off that back leg and through the baseball.

 Control the stride forwards off the slant board and then attack the baseball with intent.
 Notice how the hitter’s back foot is off the board below.
 He is turned into his front side releasing all the tension built up in the load.

 Hitting a baseball with power comes from hip rotation and hip and shoulder separation.
 Through these four drills that Coach Matt Lisle and The Hitting Vault have shown in this article, you can take these to the cages and put in the work to improve your performance at the plate!

 The Hitting Vault is the most popular, most trusted and highest rated online hitting community.

-The hitting Vault shows athletes how to move their body to unlock their most powerful swing.
+It was created to teach athletes how to move their body to unlock their most powerful swing.
 It’s designed to help coaches get optimal results from their athletes.
-Join now and get access to over 100+ exclusive videos for members.
-Each video includes step-by-step instruction so you’ll know exactly how to unlock your power at the plate.
+Join and get access to over 200+ exclusive videos for members and step-by-step instruction so you’ll know exactly what to do next to unlock your power at the plate.